Kalaitzo/FlyMonitoring/README.md

 you have your domain ready on the mailgun service.
 In order to run the source code locally you need to create a .env file with the following variables
 <h4>MongoDB Atlas Variables</h4>
+The environmental variables needed for MongoDB Atlas are:
 ```
 DB=<DATABASE_NAME>
 API_KEY=<ATLAS_API_KEY>